Facebook

 License information was derived automatically

-Unemployment Rate in Poland increased to 5.40 percent in July from 5.20 percent in June of 2025.
+Unemployment Rate in Poland remained unchanged at 5.60 percent in October.
 This dataset provides the latest reported value for - Poland Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.